themost-framework/sqljs/README.md

 ## Build

-This template uses [rollup](https://rollupjs.org/guide/en/) for building the library.
+This project uses [rollup](https://rollupjs.org/guide/en/) for building the library.
 To build the library, use the following command:

 ```bash
 npm run build